21 Portuguese islands to visit when you’re tired of the mainland

-I traveled to Madeira almost 20 years ago in the Spring and I regret not having the time to visit Porto Santo too.
-I thought once you’ve seen an island, you’ve seen them all (my islander-snob side speaking, most likely) but I was too quick to judge.
+I traveled to Madeira almost 20 years ago in the Spring, and I regret not having the time to visit Porto Santo.
+I thought once you’ve seen an island, you’ve seen them all (my islander-snob side speaking, most likely), but I was too quick to judge.
 I don’t like comparing destinations because I think each one is unique on its own, so I’ll keep my comparisons with the Azores islands to myself.

-The island is 5.6 miles long and almost 1 mile wide, but still manages to have a population of around 50 people, bars and restaurants, shops, and accommodation.
-Fishing and tourism are the locals’ main sources of income.
+The island is 5.6 miles long and almost 1 mile wide but still manages to have a population of around 50 people, bars and restaurants, shops, and accommodation.
+Fishing and tourism are the locals’ primary sources of income.
 It attracts mostly beach-goers in the summer, who are staying in mainland Algarve.

-The absence of cars in the island make it feel even more heavenly.
-The white sand pristine beach closes the deal and it’s the top thing to visit on the island.
+The absence of cars on the island makes it feel even more heavenly.
+The white sand pristine beach closes the deal, and it’s the top thing to visit on the island.
 As part of Ria Formosa’s Natural Park, Armona Island is also a good spot for birdwatching for those who enjoy the activity.

-There are regular ferries connecting Faro to the Barreta Island, but you can also opt for one of many tours available that include visiting and spending some time on the island.
+Regular ferries connect Faro to Barreta Island, but you can also opt for one of many tours available that include visiting and spending some time on the island.

 Going to the beach and walking around the island are the top activities.
 As a curiosity, add visiting the most Southern part of Portugal (Cape St. Mary) to your list of things to do on Barreta Island.
 Part of the west side of the island is, since 2011, a designated area for nudists.

 With a fixed population of about 1,000 people, Culatra Island has always been famous in Algarve as a day trip among Portuguese families.